We use the

 Getting back to the motivating question of this post, we derive for each result how experienced the cuber was at the time of obtaining the result.
 We shall measure experience terms of years since the cuber’s first WCA competition.
 Special interest will then be in results of cubers in their very first WCA competition - see the github code for details.

-geom_quantile function together with the argument
+geom_quantile function together with

 method="rqss", which then uses the